-The following table sets forth information with respect to the beneficial ownership of our ordinary shares as of February 28, 2021, after giving effect to our corporate reorganization, for:
+The following table sets forth information with respect to the beneficial ownership of our ordinary shares as of reorganization, for:

-- each person, or group of affiliated persons, known by us to beneficially own 5% or more of our outstanding ordinary shares; - · each of our directors and executive officers; and - · all of our directors and executive officers as a group.
+- each person, or group of affiliated persons, known by us to beneficially own 5% or more of our outstanding ordinary shares; - · each of our directors and executive officers; and - all of our directors and executive officers as a group.

 Beneficial ownership is determined in accordance with the rules of the SEC.
-These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities and include ordinary shares that can be acquired within 60 days of February 28, 2021 through the exercise of any option, warrant or other right.
-Percentage ownership calculations before the offering are based on 30,853,489 ordinary shares outstanding as of February 28, 2021, after giving effect to our corporate reorganization.
+These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities and include ordinary shares that can be acquired within 60 days of through the exercise of any option, warrant or other right.
+Percentage ownership calculations before the offering are based on ordinary shares outstanding as of

-The percentage of ordinary shares beneficially owned after completion of this offering is based on 40,603,489 ordinary shares outstanding after this offering, including 9,750,000 ordinary shares in the form of ADSs issued in connection with this offering, at an assumed initial public offering price of \$18.00 per ADS, the midpoint of the price range set forth on the cover page of this prospectus.
-Ordinary shares that a person has the right to acquire within 60 days of February 28, 2021 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all board members and executive officers as a group.
+The percentage of ordinary shares beneficially owned after completion of this offering is based on ordinary shares outstanding after this offering, including ordinary shares in the form of ADSs issued in connection with this offering.
+Ordinary shares that a person has the right to acquire within 60 days of are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all board members and executive officers as a group.